Brazilian tribes back manifesto to save Amazon habitat from Bolsonaro

 “We were convened by Chief Raoni with the goal of coming together and denouncing that a political project by the Brazilian government of genocide, ethnocide and ecocide is underway,” the manifesto said.

-Bolsonaro’s office did not immediately respond to a request for comment.
+Bolsonaro’s office declined to comment.

 Brazil’s indigenous affairs agency, Funai, run by a police officer appointed by Bolsonaro, said earlier this week that the meeting in the Xingu was a “totally private event” that it could not support because it was not “in line” with government policy.